 Step 1.
 Download the lusrmgr executable file from Github.

 Step 4.
-Under the Local users and groups console, you can create and manage users and groups.
-To create a user, right-click on the Users menu and select.
+Under the Local Users and Groups console, you can create and manage users and groups.
+To create a user, right-click on the Users and select Create in the menu.